ryanpeters-MSFT/AksWindowsFileShare/readme.md

 .\ias\setup.ps1
 ```

 As part of the execution of this script, it will prompt for the password of the VM.
-Once this is complete, verify that there are no errors and the cluster is accessible.
+Once this is complete, verify that there are no errors and the cluster is accessible by invoking any `kubectl` command.

 In addition, ensure that the SMB CSI driver pods were deployed via Helm: